syntasso/kratix/docs/writing-a-promise.md

 ## Summary

-We built a Jenkins-as-a-Service offering, by creating a Jenkins Promise, and adding the Promise to our Kratix-based platform.
+We built a Jenkins-as-a-Service offering, by creating a Jenkins Promise, and adding the Promise to our Kratix platform.

 We created the three elements of a Promise for Jenkins:
 - `xaasCrd`
 - `xaasRequestPipeline`
 - `workerClusterResources`

 and added them to our single Jenkins Promise yaml document.
 We then applied our Jenkins Promise to our platform cluster, which created the Jenkins-as-a-Service API, and configured our worker cluster such that it could create and manage Jenkins instances.
-Lastly, we assumed the role of our customer, and applied a yaml document to our platform cluster, triggering the creation of a Jenkins instance on the worker cluster.
+Lastly, we assumed the role of our customer, and applied a yaml document to our Platform cluster, triggering the creation of a Jenkins instance on the Worker cluster.

 ## Where Next?

-Create your own Promises for your the customers of your platform.
-Where they may be of use to others, share them!
+Create your own Promises for the customers of your platform.
+Where they may be useful to others, share them!
 Public repository information will be available in the future.